DLTcollab/tangle-accelerator/README.md

 2. change directory to `buildtools`
 3. build it with bazel command, `$ bazel build //buildifier` The executable file will be located under `path/to/buildtools/bazel-bin`
-4. make a soft link
+4. make a soft link or move the executable file under `/usr/bin`

 ### clang-format
 clang-format can be installed by command: